ksamuk/gene_flow_linkage/README.md

 ### Requirements

 - **R version 3.2.2**.
-Certainly dependencies will only work with this version of R.
+Certain dependencies will only work with this version of R. If you are using Rstudio, you can toggle the current version of R in Global Options.
 - **[Rstudio](https://www.rstudio.com/) (any version that supports packrat)**.
 This is streamlines the use of [packrat](https://rstudio.github.io/packrat/).

 ### How to use this repo

 Reccomended method:

-1. Clone this repository using Rstudio
+1. Download a zip of this repo, including data and a bundle of package dependencies [HERE](https://www.dropbox.com/s/6csk93s65u3q1px/gene_flow_linkage_bundle_V1.tar.gz?dl=0)
-2. Open the provide .Rproj file
+2. Open the provided .Rproj file
 3. packrat will initialize the provided dependency library.
 4. Run/browse code etc.

-The following top-level scripts will run 'as-is':
+The following top-level scripts will then run 'as-is':

 * 4_analyze_75k_permute_S2.R
 * 5_analyze_clustering_output_S3.R